Repulser/Rythm-documentation/docs/Settings.md

 ![Max user songs example](/img/docs/settings/max-user-songs-example.png)

 ## Duplicate Song Prevention
-Prevent duplicates from being played.
+This prevents duplicated songs from being played.

-To enable or disable this, use the following command:<br/>
+To enable or disable the setting, use the following command:<br/>
 `!settings preventduplicates yes/no`

 **Example**: If you want to prevent duplicates of songs from being played, use `!settings preventduplicates yes`<br/>